JossSun/Mean-Average-Precision/README.md

 # Mean-Average-Precision
-predict and analysis the MAP of  the prediction 1.prepare.py: first split a large data file by query
+predict and analysis the MAP of  the prediction 1.prepare.py: rewrite data for further use
 2.predict.py:
 predict the rank for each query by only one feature 3.map.py: